 When jobs require higher education, the employer is looking at filling the position will someone who will be worth the investment.
 These jobs tend to be more costly to the employer since they may have to provide further training, travel costs, and equipment costs as well as the salary and benefits that are included.
 They want to make sure they are investing in someone they can trust to turn up every work day and actually do the job.
 If someone has never had a job before these tend to be seen as more high-risk.

-If you absolutely don’t have any work experience you can put down then skip to Educational experience and you can add things like achievements, extra-curricular activities (maybe sports) and University Clubs as a way to show your skills.
+If you absolutely don’t have any work experience you can put down then skip to Educational experience and you can add things like achievements, extra-curricular activities (maybe sports), and University Clubs as a way to show your skills.

 With Employment history, you should put your most recent employment first, with any others following.
 Put the most focus into the most recent job and use the other, older job, to either reinforce skills or show skills you can’t or haven’t in the most recent one.
-Include Job title, Company and month/year from and to.
+Include Job title, Company, and month/year from and to.
 After this is a chance to show off your skills and responsibilities.
-I also find bullet points helpful here just to keep things short, sweet and easy to read.
+I also find bullet points helpful here just to keep things short, sweet, and easy to read.

-These may seem like basic tasks however these demonstrate that the person would be trustworthy, a team player can communicate effectively, can show good customer service and can handle high-stress situations.
+These may seem like basic tasks however these demonstrate that the person would be trustworthy, a team player can communicate effectively, can show good customer service, and can handle high-stress situations.
 In a CV you can, and need to, say a lot with a small amount of information.

-For newly graduated students, and even if you are switching career, educational history is the main area you are likely to shine.
-As with Employment History, Educational History should be most recent first.
+For newly graduated students, and even if you are switching careers, educational history is the main area you are likely to shine.
+As with Employment History, Educational History should be the most recent first.
 Ph.D., Masters, Degree, A-levels, BTECs, GCSEs.
 Don’t include all of these, it would take up far too much room.

 Generally, once you are past the next education or employment point, the previous history becomes much less important.
 If you have a Degree there may be value in adding you’re A-Levels in after but this is generally not as important.
 If you have a Ph.D. you may add that and your Masters (Degree if you didn’t do a masters) but again, this will be much less important.